 The risk factor set forth below supplements the risk factors regarding our status as an emerging growth company previously disclosed in Part I, Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017, and as updated by our Quarterly Report on Form 10-Q for the quarter ended March 31, 2018.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017.

-We will cease to qualify as an "emerging growth company" (as defined in the Jumpstart Our Business Startups Act of 2012) as of December 31, 2018, in which case we will be subject to Section 404(b) of the Sarbanes-Oxley Act of 2002 and accelerated adoption of certain new accounting standards that may be difficult for us to satisfy in a timely fashion.
+Based upon the current market price of our Class A common stock, we expect that we will cease to qualify as an "emerging growth company" (as defined in the Jumpstart Our Business Startups Act of 2012) as of December 31, 2018, in which case we would be subject to Section 404(b) of the Sarbanes-Oxley Act of 2002 and accelerated adoption of certain new accounting standards that may be difficult for us to satisfy in a timely fashion.

-We will cease to qualify as an "emerging growth company", or EGC, as of December 31, 2018 because the market value of our common stock held by non-affiliates exceeded \$700 million as of June 30, 2018.
-As a result, we will be required to comply with the additional requirements associated with no longer being an EGC, as described in our Annual Report on Form 10-K for the year ended December 31, 2017, including the requirements for accelerated adoption of certain new accounting standards and the requirement that our independent registered public accounting firm express an opinion as to the effectiveness of our internal controls over financial reporting.
-Section 404(a) of the Sarbanes-Oxley Act of 2002 requires that we evaluate and determine the effectiveness of our internal controls over financial reporting and provide a management report on the internal controls over financial reporting.
-Section 404(b) of that Act will require that we file our independent registered public accounting firm's attestation report on our internal controls over financial reporting.
+We will cease to qualify as an "emerging growth company", or EGC, as of December 31, 2018 if the market value of our common stock held by non-affiliates exceeds \$700 million as of June 30, 2018.
+We expect that we will cease to qualify as an EGC when this test is applied, based upon the current market price of our Class A common stock.
+If this occurs, we will be required to comply with the additional requirements associated with no longer being an EGC, as described in our Annual Report on Form 10-K for the year ended December 31, 2017, including the requirements for accelerated adoption of certain new accounting standards and the requirement that our independent registered public accounting firm express an opinion as to the effectiveness of our internal controls over financial reporting.
+Section 404(a) of the Sarbanes-Oxley Act of 2002, to which we are subject even if we remain an emerging growth company, requires that we evaluate and determine the effectiveness of our internal controls over financial reporting and provide a management report on the internal controls over financial reporting.
+Section 404(b) of that Act, to which we will be subject if we cease to be an emerging growth company, will require that we file our independent registered public accounting firm's attestation report on our internal controls over financial reporting.
 We are in the process of planning for the accelerated adoption of new accounting standards as well as designing, documenting or implementing the incremental internal controls over financial reporting required to comply with these obligations, which will be time consuming, costly and complicated.
 We may not be able to complete our evaluation, testing, and any required remediation in a timely fashion.